ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ## Linking images

-The {@link module:link/linkimage, ... adds support for linking images.
+The {@link module:link/linkimage~LinkImage} plugin adds support for linking images.
 Some use cases where this is needed are:

 * Linking to a high-resolution version of an image.
 * Using images as thumbnails linking to an article or product page.